Localizing Romans supergravity: Examples: product spaces

 \subsection{\texorpdfstring{$M_6 = \mathbb{R}^2 \times B_4$}{M6=R2xB4}}

 As a final example within the topologically trivial class, we will consider the case where $M_6 = \mathbb{R}^2 \times B_4$.
 This is the geometry for Euclidean static black saddles with horizon $B_4$.
 We take the R-symmetry vector field to be $\xi=b \mskip1mu\partial_{\varphi}$, where $\partial_\varphi$ generates rotations of $\mathbb{R}^2$.
 The fixed point set consists of a single connected four-dimensional submanifold, located at the origin of $\mathbb{R}^2$ leaving all of $B_4$ fixed.
 The on-shell action has a single contribution from the four-dimensional fixed point set, \be I= \frac{F_{S^5}}{9}\big[2 \chi(B_4)+3\eta \tau(B_4)\big]\, , \ee where recall that $\eta$ satisfies $\chi=\sigmaone \eta $ (and generically we set $\eta=1$).
-This is the general result for any choice of $B_4$; and, to the best of our knowledge, such a formula has not been presented in the literature before.
-We get a very similar result for the $B$-charge over $B_4$ by employing \eqref{BchargeB4}